ANNarchy/ANNarchy/docs/manual/SpikeNeuron.rst

 Conductances
 ------------

 Contrary to rate-coded neurons, spiking neurons use conductance variables to encode the received inputs, not weighted sums.
 In ANNarchy, the conductances are defined by ``g_`` followed by the target name.
-For example, if a population receives excitatory input (exc) from another one, you may access the conductance with:
+For example, if a population receives excitatory input (target ``exc``) from another one, you can access the total conductance provoked by ``exc`` spikes with:

 .. code-block:: python

-    dv/dt + v = g_exc
+    tau * dv/dt + v = g_exc

 The dynamics of the conductance can be specified after its usage in the membrane potential equation.

-* The default behaviour for conductances is an **instantaneous reset*** (or infinitely fast exponential decay).
+* The default behaviour for conductances is an **instantaneous reset** (or infinitely fast exponential decay).
 In practice, this means that all incoming spikes are summed up (weighted by the synaptic efficiency) at the beginning of a simulation step, and the resulting conductance is reset to 0.0 at the end of the step.
 This default behaviour is equivalent to :

 .. code-block:: python